Selling an apartment located abroad

 Double taxation can be eliminated either by the credit method or by the exemption method.
 The choice between the two methods depends on the tax treaty that has been signed between Finland and the country where the apartment is located.

-For example, if the apartment you sell is located in a Nordic country, the credit method is applied.
+For example, if the apartment you sell is located in a Nordic country or Spain, the credit method is applied.
 The Finnish Tax Administration imposes tax of 30% on capital gains amounting to under €30,000.
 If the capital gains exceed €30,000, the tax rate is 34%.
 Any tax you pay abroad will be credited in the Finnish assessment.

 However, the treaties signed with France and Egypt require that the exemption method is used.